Covariant phase space for gravity with boundaries: metric vs tetrad formulations: General Relativity in terms of metrics

 \subsection{Step 3: Space of solutions}

 Once we know the basic variations, we can compute the variation of the action

 where $\uptolids$ denotes equality up to integrals over the lids.
-Notice that those lid integrals are unimportant because the values of the dynamical fields on the lids are kept fixed when obtaining the equations of motion of the theory.
-The solutions obtained from $\SS^{(m)}_N$ are given by metrics $g\in\F^{(m)}_N$ satisfying Einstein's equations $E_{(m)}(g)=0$ and the Neumann boundary condition $\overline{b}_{(m)}(g)=0$, whereas those from $\SS^{(m)}_D$ correspond to metrics $g\in\F^{(m)}_D$ satisfying Einstein's equation and no additional boundary conditions.
-Indeed, in the later case the boundary integral of \eqref{eq: dd SS = 0} vanishes as a consequence of the Dirichlet boundary conditions introduced \emph{a priori} on the definition of $\F^{(m)}_D$.
+Notice that those integrals are unimportant because the values of the dynamical fields on the lids are kept fixed when obtaining the equations of motion of the theory.
+The solutions obtained from $\SS^{(m)}_N$ are given by metrics $g\in\F^{(m)}_N$ satisfying Einstein's equations $E_{(m)}(g)=0$ and the Neumann boundary condition $\xoverline{b}_{(m)}(g)=0$, whereas those from $\SS^{(m)}_D$ correspond to metrics $g\in\F^{(m)}_D$ satisfying Einstein's equation and no additional BC.
+Indeed, in the later case the boundary integral of \eqref{eq: dd SS = 0} vanishes as a consequence of the Dirichlet BC introduced \emph{a priori} on the definition of $\F^{(m)}_D$.

+\begin{remark}\mbox{}\\ It is important to realize that a boundary term must be included in the two theories that we consider (i.e. when no \emph{a priori} BC are imposed on the space of fields and with Dirichlet BC).
+Otherwise, as explained in section \ref{section: summary of algorithm}, the second step cannot be performed and thus the space of solutions is not well defined.
+Nonetheless, it is possible to impose homogeneous Neumann BC \emph{a priori} and include a different boundary term \cite{KrishnanRaju2017} (which vanishes for dimension 4).
+However, as we have shown, this is not necessary.
+Finally, it is worth noting that non-trivial BC may lead to constrained variations, which must be properly handled. \end{remark}